coderkol95/NLP_experiments/README.md

 - [ ] BERT
 - [ ] T5

+4. Libraries/packages to know in NLP:

+ - [ ] gensim - Word2Vec
+ - [ ] SpaCy

-4. Things I need to know in DL / NLP:
+5. Things I need to know in DL / NLP:

 - [ ] Using dataloaders with batch and shuffle options
 - [ ] Image data loading